CXO Research Insights + Vision© Newsletter; March, 2022: Mega-Supply chain Risks, Defusing the Hype-bomb, CEO Workforce Hiring Reset

 - Reevaluate/leverage America’s regional countries/local suppliers

-- Explore/split up critical Chinese shipping to Non-West Coast Ports-NY/NJ, GA, FL, SC, TX
+- Explore/consider split up critical Chinese shipping to Non-West Coast Ports-NY/NJ, GA, FL, SC

 - Set up CEO/CXO Cyber Review Board for active management-oversight/readiness

-- China supply chain shipments must clear CA seaports before May 31, 2022.
+- China supply chain shipments should clear CA seaports before May 31, 2022.

 1.1.
 China Risks

-China’s large covid outbreaks continue to be a roller coaster, locking down large cities and ports like Hong Kong – a global financial center and Shenzhen – a major technology center for manufacturing.
+China’s large covid outbreaks continue to be a roller coaster, locking down large cities and ports like Hong Kong – a global financial center, and Shenzhen – a significant technology center for manufacturing.
 China’s Zero Tolerance Policy appears to be business-as-usual with massive covid quarantine cases.
-With low vaccinations of the elders and its overall population, Chinese financial services to manufacturing parts/products, especially technology components will be affected throughout early 2023.
+With low vaccinations of the elders and its overall population, Chinese financial services to manufacturing parts/products, especially technology components, will be affected throughout early 2023.

 Shipping Vessels Challenges